Shape Poems

 by Patrick Winstanley

-True shape poems
+True shape poetry

 True shape poems are a different kettle of fish entirely.
-In a true shape poem, the poet uses the poem's differing line lengths to create the desired shape.
+In a true shape poem, the poet uses the differing line lengths to create the desired imagery.
 It can be a tricky and frustrating business.
-If you want to create a poem which rhymes and has a recognisable metre, you either need to select a fairly rectangular shape for your poem or to cheat like mad.
+If you want to create a poem which rhymes and has a recognisable metre, you either need to select a fairly rectangular form for your poem or to cheat like mad.
 I think it's an acceptable cheat when creating a true shape poem in a complex shape to let the start of new lines fall wherever they fall.
 It can also be helpful to highlight the initial letter of each line in bold or a contrasting colour so that your audience know that it's reading a poem, rather than a very short, oddly-shaped novel.

-Let's have a look at an example of a true shape poem and everything should fall into place.
-In this case I've created a true shape poem in the shape of a man in a hat.
+Let's have a look at an example and everything should fall into place.
+In this case I've created a true shape poem in the form of a man in a hat.

 I've also included a riddle in the poem, just to bamboozle you a bit further.
 Perhaps it's time to get out your I-spy Book of Hats.